Princeton Pre-College Programs

 If they are fortunate enough to be accepted into this program, high school students spend the summer working on a research project alongside members of the academic staff as well as other researchers.
 The chances for research change from year to year.

 The following is a sample of the research projects that will be accessible during the summer of 2022 in the fields of engineering and natural sciences:

 - Modeling disease dysregulation using large genomic datasets Identifying and overcoming challenges in learning language commonly faced by individuals on the autism spectrum

 - Recognizing and overcoming the difficulties in language acquisition that people on the autistic spectrum typically experience

-When students apply in the spring to one of the Princeton pre-college programs such as this one, before the start of the Laboratory Learning program, they have the opportunity to specify up to two projects in which they are interested in participating.
+When students apply in the spring, before the start of the Laboratory Learning program, they have the opportunity to specify up to two projects in which they are interested in participating.

 Princeton Sports Camps

 Since the 1990s, Princeton University has been providing young athletes with opportunities to participate in summer sports camps and clinics at the university.
 These camps are hosted on Princeton University’s campus and directed by the varsity coaches at that institution.